Directed by: Paul Thomas Anderson || Produced by: Paul Thomas Anderson, Lawrence Gordon, Llyod Levin

 Much of what negatively affected PTA’s next film, Magnolia, also weakens BN, if only a little bit.
 While BN is nowhere near as excessive as Magnolia was, BN’s 155 minute running still feels decidedly on the long side, and not in a good way.
 The ending to this long story also feels like an easy way out, and isn’t near as satisfying as some of PTA’s stronger films.

 I would recommend this film to most casual viewers as the best introduction to Anderson’s work, as it’s less bizarre then most of his projects and has plenty of humor and personality to go along with its outrageous setting.
-Much the same with most of PTA’s filmography, I’m not as in love with Boogie Nights as most critics and cinephiles seem to be, but it’s hard to deny a movie that’s this smart while also being this much fun.
+Much the same with most of Paul Thomas Anderson’s filmography, I’m not as in love with Boogie Nights as most critics and cinephiles seem to be, but it’s hard to deny a movie that’s this smart while also being this much fun.

 SUMMARY & RECOMMENDATION: Anderson breaks down the adult entertainment industry with a potent screenplay that’s intelligent, funny, and sad — frequently all at the same time.
 Boogie Night’s strong cast makes this narrative a rich and personable one.
 We get to know everyone, including the minor characters, inside and out.